 The Crash Analysis System or CAS is launched.
 CAS holds information on crashes and maps their location.

 - Road sided suspension introduced for a number of offences including driving at double the legal blood alcohol limit.

 Legislation is passed which requires all imported passenger cars to conform to an agreed, overseas frontal impact standard.

 Offences are created for street racing, wheel spinning and pouring slippery substances on the road to allow wheel spinning.
 Further change will be made in 2009 to help crack down on these offences.

-The government launches the Road Safety to 2010 strategy, which aims to reduce the road toll to no more than 300 deaths by 2010.
+The government launches the Road Safety to 2010 strategy, which aims to reduce the number of road deaths to no more than 300 deaths by 2010.

-New Zealand’s annual road toll is 366.
+New Zealand’s annual number of road deaths is 366.
 The lowest annual total since 1959.